Overview

 Implementation of a flood risk assessment pilot on Malaysia’s mortgage book

-Business Unit Managers
+Business Unit Heads and Managers

 Monetary